havr67/mangosense271/README.md

 All server side stuff is ready

-now you can add in folder :white_check_mark: __"/app"__ your components and see ho they work in the app
+now you can add in folder :white_check_mark: __"/app"__ your components and see how it work in the app

 ## how to add yours component
 ### in conrollers open app.js